Opentrons/Protocols/protocols/5c24e2/README.md

 **Update (10/22/20):** The protocol will now aspirate 10µL and dispense 5µL into two wells.</br>
 </br>
 **Update (11/2/20):** The protocol will now aspirate 20µL and dispense 10µL into two wells.
 Additionally, the option to use the p300-multi pipette has been added.
+**Updated (11/12/20):** A new parameter has been added that allows the user to input the volume (in µL) of sample that should be transferred.
+The pipette will aspirate 2x the volume and dispense into two wells.

 ---